The Caine Mutiny Court-Martial (2023 film)

 The Caine Mutiny Court-Martial is a 2023 American legal drama television film written and directed by William Friedkin.
 It is based on Herman Wouk's 1953 play of the same name, itself based on Wouk's 1951 novel The Caine Mutiny.
 It stars Kiefer Sutherland, Jason Clarke, Jake Lacy, Monica Raymund, and Lance Reddick.
 The film marks a posthumous release for Reddick and Friedkin, who both died in 2023 on March 17 and August 7, respectively, and is Friedkin's final work.

-The film premiered on September 3, 2023 at the 80th Venice International Film Festival and was released in the United States on October 6, 2023 on Paramount+ with Showtime by Republic Pictures.
+The film premiered at the 80th Venice International Film Festival on September 3, 2023, and was released in the United States on Paramount+ with Showtime by Republic Pictures on October 6, 2023.

 Synopsis

 When U.S. Navy Commander Queeg shows potential signs of mental instability that jeopardizes the safety of his ship, USS Caine, in a violent storm, the executive officer, Lt.
 Maryk, relieves him of command; Maryk now faces court-martial for mutiny.
 Lt.
 Greenwald, a skeptical JAG lawyer, is made to defend Maryk.
 During the cross-examination the personality and actions of Queeg raise the question of who should be court-martialled.